NorskHelsenett/DevBlog/BlogPosts/LocalKeycloakAndBlazorServer/LocalKeycloakAndBlazor.md

 > A beginning is the time for taking the most delicate care that the balances are correct.

 This was written in july 2024, by Simon Randby while working for [Norsk Helsenett](https://www.nhn.no/).
-The used versions of [Keycloak](https://www.keycloak.org/) was 25.0.1, and [dotnet](https://dotnet.microsoft.com) was 8.0.303.
+The used version of [Keycloak](https://www.keycloak.org/) was 25.0.1, and [dotnet](https://dotnet.microsoft.com) was 8.0.303.
 The [Docker](https://docs.docker.com/) version was 27.0.3.
 All Docker images run were for the arm architecture.

 # Setting up Keycloak